pwoods25443/sdr-experiments/gps-sdr-spoof/first-build-docs/README.md

 gps-sdr-sim -b 8 -e brdc2180.20n -l 37.925669,-122.732930,100
 ```

 Run the broadcast.
 This will broadcast the spoofed gps signal.
-To get my phone to respond, I need to power it  on while the broadcast is running.
-MIght also work if I start it up in airplane mode with location services turned off and then turn on location services while the broadcast is running
+To get my phone (Pixel 3) to respond, I need to power it  on while the broadcast is running.
+Might also work if I start it up in airplane mode with location services turned off and then turn on location services while the broadcast is running

 ```console